F I N E H Y D R O C A L C A S T I N G S B Y C. C. C R O W

 We'll offer the following options for those who order the complete 10 or 11 stalls.
 Options may be limited on lesser orders.
 We'll see.

 We are offering Durango in two additional versions.
-The classic "early" version with windowed engine doors of various sizes, stalls 7, 8, 9 and 10 for instance heightened for the larger engines.
-And the classic "late" version, with non-windowed (rebuilt) engine doors, machine shop in stall 1, stalls 4, 5 and 6 extended.
+The "classic" early version with windowed engine doors of various sizes, stalls 7, 8, 9 and 10 for instance heightened for the larger engines.
+And the "late" version, with non-windowed (rebuilt) engine doors, machine shop in stall 1, stalls 4, 5 and 6 extended.
 Instructions will be given on distressing and aging the brick as much or as little as you like.
 The cap stones for instance failed due to the harsh climate and were repaired with concrete patches.
 That's a simple fun project.

 We are also doing the attached buildings for Durango.
 The boiler house and coal pocket to the north, and the foreman's office, crew room and storage to the south.
 We will treat these as additional stalls but you can probably talk me into including them with full ten stall orders.
 These are so interesting we decided to release them separately as two-stall dioramas.